stephengladney/automation_rules/README.md

 // Example:

-import automationrules from "automation-rules" import { params } from "somefile.ts"
+import ar from "automation-rules" import { params } from "somefile.ts"

-const orderTotalParam = automationrules.params.getByModelAndKey(
+const orderTotalParam = ar.params.getByModelAndKey(params, "order", "total")
-  params,
-  "order",
-  "total"
-)

-const condition = automationrules.conditions.create(
+const condition = ar.conditions.create(
   orderTotalParam,
   "is greater than or equal to",
   100